Sports Medicine Staff

 - 3rd season at Tennessee

-Vinny is currently a member of the National Athletic Trainers' Association (NATA), the South Eastern Athletic Trainersí Association (SEATA), and the Tennessee Athletic Trainers' Association (TATS).
+Christine is a member of the National Athletic Trainers' Association (NATA), Southeast Athletic Trainers' Association (SEATA), and Tennessee Athletic Trainers' Association (TATS).

 Jeff DeWitt, MS